infinity0/msg-notes/causal-03-freshness.rst

 other part of the system or the security models depends on them being even vaguely correct.

-Simplest option then is to trust user's local time, as a UNIX timestamp.
+Simplest option is to use local delivery time of a message.
+Additionally, each message may contain the claimed sender local time, which may be displayed on the side.

 See appendix (TODO: link) for discussion of some more complex techniques, which may result in better accuracy when users have skewed clocks.
 However, they are